hydrusnetwork/hydrus/docs/developer_api.md

 }
 ```

-`is_king` and `king` relate to which file is the set best of a group.
-The king is usually the best representative of a group if you need to do comparisons between groups, and the 'get some pairs to filter'-style commands usually try to select the kings of the various to-be-compared duplicate groups.
+`king` refers to which file is set as the best of a duplicate group.
+If you are doing potential duplicate comparisons, the kings of your two groups are usually the ideal representatives, and the 'get some pairs to filter'-style commands try to select the kings of the various to-be-compared duplicate groups. `is_king` is a convenience bool for when a file is king of its own group.

+**It is possible for the king to not be available.** Every group has a king, but if that file has been deleted, or if the file domain here is limited and the king is on a different file service, then it may not be available.
+A similar issue occurs when you search for filtering pairs--while it is ideal to compare kings with kings, if you set 'files must be pixel dupes', then the user will expect to see those pixel duplicates, not their champions--you may be forced to compare non-kings. `king_is_on_file_domain` lets you know if the king is on the file domain you set, and `king_is_local` lets you know if it is on the hard disk--if `king_is_local=true`, you can do a `/get_files/file` request on it.
+It is generally rare, but you have to deal with the king being unavailable--in this situation, your best bet is to just use the file itself as its own representative.

-The relationships you get are filtered by the file domain.
+All the relationships you get are filtered by the file domain.
 If you set the file domain to 'all known files', you will get every relationship a file has, including all deleted files, which is often less useful than you would think.
 The default, 'all my files' is usually most useful.

-**It is possible for the king to not be available, in which case `king` is null.** The king can be unavailable in several duplicate search contexts, generally when it is outside of the set file domain.
-For the default domain, 'all my files', the king will be available unless the user has deleted it.
-You have to deal with the king being unavailable--in this situation, your best bet is to just use the file itself as its own representative.

 A file that has no duplicates is considered to be in a duplicate group of size 1 and thus is always its own king.